omagr/git-Hub/README.md

 # git-Hub
-`this repo is related to GitHub &amp; Git
+this repo is related to GitHub &amp; Git. commit 4